open-source-bootcamp/bootcamp-guide/presentations/make-your-first-contribution/slides.md

 ---

-# Project owners only - create the golden source
+# Project maintainers only - create the golden source

 Create a new repo using the Cube Flyer template